-You may pay less for certain rebatable drugs.
-If the drug price for some Part B drugs has increased at a rate faster than the rate at a rate faster than the rate of inflation, The Centers for Medicare and Medicaid for Medicare and Medicaid Services (CMS) will reduce the coinsurance you reduce the coinsurance you will pay for the drug.
-CMS will pay for the drug.
-CMS will publish the adjusted beneficiary coinsurance for beneficiary coinsurance each Part B rebatable drug in the quarterly pricing files posted on the CMS website.
-Care N' Care will then adjust what you pay for those drugs to match what is on the CMS website.).
+the drug price for some Part B drugs has increased of inflation, The Centers Services (CMS) will will publish the adjusted for each Part B rebatable drug in the quarterly pricing files posted on the CMS website.
+Care N' Care will then adjust what you pay for those drugs to match what is on the CMS website.

-For the administration of these drugs, you will pay the cost-sharing that applies to primary care provider services, specialist provider services, services, or outpatient hospital services (as described under "Physician/ Practitioner Services, Including Doctor's Office Visits" or "Outpatient Hospital Services" in this benefit
+For the administration of these drugs, you will pay the cost-sharing that applies to primary care provider services, specialist provider services, services, or outpatient hospital services (as described under "Physician/ Practitioner Services, Including Doctor's Office Visits" or "Outpatient Hospital Services" in this benefit chart) depending on where you received drug administration or infusion services.